asreview/asreview/docs/source/intro/faq.rst

 How can I refer to ASReview in my paper?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to refer to ASReview project and research study in your paper,
-please cite our pre-print on `ArXiv <https://arxiv.org/abs/2006.12166>`__.
-We
-ask users of the software to cite the used version of our software.
-See
-https://doi.org/10.5281/zenodo.3345592 for a persistent link to our software.
+Both the project and software are citable.
+See :doc:`cite_the_project`.

 ASReview LAB
 ------------